everx-labs/ever-sdk/README.md

 cargo test
 ```

 SDK tests need [EVER OS API](docs/reference/ton-os-api/networks.md) endpoint to run on.
-Such an API is exposed by a [DApp Server](https://github.com/tonlabs/TON-OS-DApp-Server) which runs in real networks and by local blockchain [EVER OS SE](https://github.com/tonlabs/tonos-se).
+Such an API is exposed by a [DApp Server](https://github.com/tonlabs/TON-OS-DApp-Server) which runs in real networks and by local blockchain [TON OS SE](https://github.com/tonlabs/tonos-se).

-EVER OS SE is used by default with address `http://localhost` and port 80.
+TON OS SE is used by default with address `http://localhost` and port 80.
 If you launch it on another port you need to specify it explicitly like this: `http://localhost:port`.
-If you have EVER OS SE running on another address or you need to run tests on a real Everscale network use the following environment variables to override the default parameters
+If you have TON OS SE running on another address or you need to run tests on a real Everscale network use the following environment variables to override the default parameters

 ```
-TON_USE_SE: true/false - flag defining if tests run against EVER OS SE or a real network (DApp Server) TON_NETWORK_ADDRESS - Dapp server or EVER OS SE addresses separated by comma.
+TON_USE_SE: true/false - flag defining if tests run against TON OS SE or a real network (DApp Server) TON_NETWORK_ADDRESS - Dapp server or TON OS SE addresses separated by comma.
 TON_GIVER_SECRET - Giver secret key.
-If not defined, default EVER OS SE giver keys are used TON_GIVER_ADDRESS - Address of the giver to use for prepaying accounts before deploying test contracts.
+If not defined, default TON OS SE giver keys are used TON_GIVER_ADDRESS - Address of the giver to use for prepaying accounts before deploying test contracts.
 If not defined, the address is calculated using `GiverV2.tvc` and configured public key
 ```